SynthLuvr/type-a-bin/README.md

 and opens the GitHub release.
 If the version is already on npm — e.g. a previous run published but failed later — publish is skipped and only the remaining bookkeeping runs, so re-running the same version is safe.
-(Version `0.1.0` was published manually to claim the package name; every later version goes through the workflow.)

 If publishing fails, the workflow annotates the run with the fix.
 Both known registry rejections are auth or provenance problems, not problems